 The state professional society is the Ohio Society of Radiologic Technologists (OSRT) (www.osrt.org) Dues are \$30 through graduation from a medical imaging program.
-The Educational Annual Meeting is held in April in Columbus with a second meeting in the fall in various locations or online.
+The Student and Educator Symposium is held in April in Columbus with an annual meeting in the fall.
 Membership includes the Cardinal Rays newsletter.